pclus/multilayerLFP/README.md

 Next steps:

-1. Look for differences in time-frequency accross channels: Kmeans might be missleading (cloud points), should use different tools:
+1. Look for differences in **time-frequency** accross channels: Kmeans might be missleading (cloud points), should use different tools:
 	- [] Moving window time-freq heatmap to visualize better the differences.
-	- [] Clusting algorithm with authomatic cluster detection.
+	- [] Non-parametric analysis
 	- ...
+2. [x] CSD using k-density method.
+Compare time-snapshots using LaplacianCSD and kCSD, compare also results from frequency analysis.
-2. Band-pass filter or freq. bands comparison
+3. Band-pass filter or freq. bands comparison
-	- [] Repeat pre/post analysis with single-long chunk of time-series.
+	- [] Check phase-amplitude relation between $\alpha$ and $\gamma$
-3. Ask UPO:
+4. Ask UPO:
 	- [] Are the movement artifacts because of the movement, or the change in "brain state"?
 Ask UPO
-	- [] What happens with the 50Hz and 60 Hz artifacts?
+	- [] What's the reason for the 50Hz and 60 Hz artifacts?
-4. Other:
+5. Other:
 	- [] P-values heatmaps, use 4 colors (3 + white), one for each decade.
 	- [] T-test assumes normalitiy, should check there are no long tails at least.
+	- [] Look for other tests (Giulio send a paper)